St. Augustine v. Underly

 Current Status: The Seventh Circuit Court of Appeals decision, authored by Judge Diane Wood, makes clear that as a result of the Wisconsin Supreme Court’s 2021 decision, the Wisconsin Department of Public Instruction violated state law when it denied the families at St. Augustine school transportation benefits.
-The Court did not finally resolve constitutional questions of religious liberty in their decision.

 - PDF: Summons & Complaint